grimme-lab/qc2-teaching/README.rst

    :target: http://creativecommons.org/publicdomain/zero/1.0/

 To the extent possible under law, Sebastian Ehlert who associated CC0 with this project has waived all copyright and related or neighboring rights to the source code in this project.

+This project contains a `minimal, redistributed version of LAPACK <http://www.netlib.org/lapack/>`_, which is available under a BSD 3 clause license.